-Before continuing to more detailed scrutiny of individual controllers, there are certain observations which can be made regarding the problem and the results in general.
+Before continuing to more detailed scrutiny of individual controllers, certain observations can be made regarding the problem and the results in general.

 In each trial there is an initial period where the falling object is out of range of the agent's sensors.
-Due to the fact that sensory input is normalised and scaled, in this period the sensory neurons receive a constant input of -0.5.
-Thus the MSD networks are driven into a biased configuration which will affect the response to stimuli from the object when it falls into range.
-Although the MSD networks have non-zero output throughout this period, due to the symmetry of the network pair and the antagonistic motor configuration, the agent does not move until the object is detected.
+Because sensory input is normalized and scaled, in this period the sensory neurons receive a constant input of -0.5.
+Thus the MSD networks are driven into a biased configuration, which will affect the response to stimuli from the object when it falls into range.
+The MSD networks have nonzero output throughout this period, but due to the symmetry of the network pair and the antagonistic motor configuration, the agent does not move until the object is detected.

 In general, as the objects fall towards the agent, the sensory inputs to the networks rise along a ramp from -0.5 towards 0.5 (see, for example, Figure 14c).
-The initial biased configuration takes the form of energy stored in the networks, and so as the inputs rise towards zero, and beyond into positive values, energy is released from the networks and then imparted to them again.
+The initial biased configuration takes the form of energy stored in the networks, and so, as the inputs rise to zero and beyond into positive values, energy is released from the networks and then imparted to them again.
 However, as some sensors are never activated or are activated only at certain times, there will always be some energy stored in the networks.
 Figure 5c gives an example of this.
 Both extended and compressed springs indicate stored energy, and in this case the total energy rises quickly, then falls gradually as the sensory stimuli approach zero, and then rises again close to the end.

-The behaviour of the agent over the remainder of the trial can be split into two phases (Figure 5).
+The behavior of the agent over the remainder of the trial can be split into two phases (Figure 5).
 In the first phase the agent positions itself under the object, not necessarily centrally or statically, as we shall see in Section 5, and in the second phase the agent responds to the type of the object in either catch or avoid actions.

 A point worth noting is that the two objects are of different widths (Figure 1).
-Circular objects are 30 units wide, but although diamonds are squares of 30 units wide, they are oriented such that the agent 'sees' the length of their diagonal, which is approximately 42.
-This means that if the agent sits below the object, at some point more sensors will be activated for diamonds than for circles, something which may be exploited by evolution.
+Circular objects are 30 units wide, but although diamonds are squares 30 units wide, they are so oriented that the agent sees the length of their diagonal, which is approximately 42.
+This means that if the agent sits below the object, at some point more sensors will be activated for diamonds than for circles, something that may be exploited by evolution.

 Finally, while it is not impossible that a network with fading memory could exploit some transient effect as a temporary timer, we do not consider it likely that networks as small as those herein, with a high degree of coupling throughout, could isolate such an effect over the period of the trial.
 However, as already noted, for all successful agents the sensory inputs rise along a ramp.
-Hence while the pattern of sensors which are actually activated may vary across trials and across agents, there will still be a strong correlation between the magnitude of stimuli and the present point in time, a feature which is ripe for exploitation by the evolutionary process in producing successful behaviour.
+Hence, while the pattern of sensors that are actually activated may vary across trials and across agents, there will still be a strong correlation between the magnitude of stimuli and the present point in time, a feature that is ripe for exploitation by the evolutionary process in producing successful behavior.

-4.1 Information analysis
+4.1 Information Analysis